Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This work documents and demonstrates specific challenges towards making current language modeling techniques inclusive of all genders and reducing the extent of discrimination, misgendering, and cyclical erasure it can perpetrate.
-In particular, our survey identifies numerous representational and allocational harms, as voiced from individuals affected, and we demonstrate and quantify several cases where the roots of these concerns arises in popular language models.

-Some efforts in the NLP community has worked towards countering problems in task-specific data sets with skewed gender tags, due to underrepresentation of non-binary genders.
-Notably, \citet{cao2020towards} introduce a gender-inclusive dataset GICoref for coreference resolution and \citet{sun2021they} propose rewriting text containing gendered pronouns with $they$ as the substituted pronoun to obtain more gender-neutral text.
+In particular, our survey identifies numerous representational and allocational harms, as voiced from individuals affected, and we demonstrate and quantify several cases where the roots of these concerns arise in popular language models.
+Some efforts in the NLP community have worked towards countering problems in task-specific data sets with skewed gender tags, due to underrepresentation of non-binary genders.
+Notably, \citet{cao2020towards} and \citet{10.1162/coli_a_00413} introduce a gender-inclusive dataset GICoref for coreference resolution and \citet{sun2021they} propose rewriting text containing gendered pronouns with $they$ as the substituted pronoun to obtain more gender-neutral text.
 The challenges still remain that (i) not all neopronouns will have sufficient data in real-world text, and (ii) considering non-binary genders as a monolithic third category (i.e. male, female, and gender-neutral) is counter-productive and perceived as harmful (Section \ref{sec:survey}).
 While these efforts are a start in moving away from binary gender, it is questionable if gender should be defined as discrete quantities in language modeling, when in reality, it is of a fluid nature.
 Furthermore, models currently do not account for the mutability of gender and the language around it, and even if they did, they would likely assume there exist well-defined points at which individuals and words transition, which too is detrimental (as documented in our survey, see Section \ref{sec:survey}).
 Representing gender is as complex as the concept of gender itself.
 Bucketing gender in immutable, discrete units and trying to represent each, would inevitably result in marginalization of sections of the population to varied extents.
 As our survey catalogs how pronounced the harms of being consistently misgendered and diminished are, we encourage future work to carefully examine how (\emph{and if}) to define and model gender in language representations and tasks.